 Finally, it’s just going to be uncomfortable, but it’s a good opportunity for you to strengthen your mind.
 By running in the rain, you’ll be teaching yourself that you can do hard things.
 And you’ll be able to warm up with a hot shower once you get home!

 After a rainy run is not a good time to be haphazard with your cool-down and post-run routine.
 To warm back up, change immediately after your run into completely dry clothing.
 Also, don’t forget to dry out your shoes post-run.

 You should stuff newspaper inside the shoes to keep the shape, and then leave then outside after the rain stops to dry in the sun.
 But make sure that you keep an eye on them.
 Don’t accidentally get them drenched with more rain.

 You were hoping for great weather, but you have suddenly realized several days before your race that it’s going to be rainy.
 Here are some ways to prepare and still have a great race.

 Use a garbage bag pre-race to stay dry and definitely stay underneath a tent if that’s an option.
 Also, make sure that you bring a change of shoes and clothing.
 If you need to, you can swap your clothing and shoes before the race if they get wet.

 Finally, just grin and bear it.
-While it’s definitely not the ideal race day, it likely could be worse—blazing hot or unbearably cold.
+While it’s definitely not the ideal race day, it could be worse—blazing hot, or unbearably cold.
 At the end of the day, you’ll be proud of yourself for crossing the finish line!

-Running in the rain is never fun, but if you’re prepared, you can make the best of it and come out a stronger and better runner and person because of it even if you happen to have to run a race in the rain!
+Not everyone likes running in the rain, but if you’re prepared, you can make the best of it.
+Running in the rain makes you a stronger and better runner, and person in general.
 Good luck!